ASME-ground-robot/robot_cali/README.md

 ## Perception

-In order too perceive Cali's surroundings, an Intel Realsense d435 3D camera is used and placed on top of the last link of the arm.
+In order to perceive Cali's surroundings, an Intel Realsense d435 3D camera is used and placed on top of the last link of the arm.
 The data will then be used in ROS via a topic.

 Before launching the perception pipeline the camera needs to be <strong>correctly oriented</strong>.
 Thus, we have created a perception pose in Moveit for that matter.

-Close all previous terminals:
+Close all previous terminals, and open 3 new terminals (<em>shell#1, shell#2 and shell#3</em>):
   ```bash
 roslaunch rover_autonav cali.launch
 roslaunch cali_project_moveit_config cali_planning_execution.launch